 Build your network online

-You can download the Students app from your app store.
+You can download the LinkedIn app from your app store.

 Join a professional association

 Check to see if there is a professional association related to your discipline (visit the Graduate Careers Australia website, use Google or ask your lecturers).
 Join as a student member, get involved and network!
 Also check if any relevant groups exist on campus.
 A list of clubs and societies can be found on the Student Union website.

 An Informational interview is a one on one conversation with an individual who has a job you might be interested in doing or who works in an industry or company you hope to enter.
 See the Informational interviews page for more information.

 The Industry Mentoring Program connects students with Industry based professionals, including La Trobe Alumni.

 Many Professional Associations also run mentoring programs.
 The Career Ready Advantage Award includes opportunities for Mentoring, Volunteering, Internships and short courses aimed at increasing student employability.

 Volunteering can not only help build your network but is also beneficial for enhancing your skills and assisting with learning about the organisation/industry.